Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 No Steam/Game Pass parity claim is made.

-Regression testing outputs: pass/fail results with evidence
+Regression testing results: pass/fail outcomes with evidence

-Clear outcomes: pass or fail, backed by evidence and repeatable verification.
+Regression testing produces clear outcomes: pass or fail, backed by evidence and repeatable verification.
 Not opinions.
 Not vibes.

-Why baseline stability matters in regression testing
+Why smoke testing matters in regression testing

-Regression testing scope: change signals and risk
+Regression testing scope: risk-based testing and change signals

 SteamDB notes mention a music cutting out fix, so I ran an audio runtime probe (STEA-103-MUSIC) and verified music continuity across combat, pause/unpause, and a level load (pass).
 SteamDB also mentions a Dialogue Volume slider.
-On the Game Pass build that control was not present, so the check was recorded as not applicable with evidence of absence (STEA-103-AVOL).
+On the Game Pass build that control was not present, so the regression test was recorded as not applicable with evidence of absence (STEA-103-AVOL).

-- Baseline smoke: BL-SMOKE-01
+- Baseline smoke test: BL-SMOKE-01

-- Settings persistence: BL-SET-01
+- Settings persistence check: BL-SET-01

 - Save / Continue integrity: BL-SAVE-01